modxcms/maxcdn/readme.md

 # MODX MaxCDN Toolkit

 ## Introduction
 The MODX MaxCDN Toolkit provides the necessary elements to dynamically integrate MaxCDN with MODX.
-There are three elements to the toolkit:
+There are four elements to the toolkit:

 * __Rules Manager__: The Rules Manager allows for frontend rules to be specified via a regular expression syntax.
 These rules will allow the targetted link structures (such as src attributes) to be rewritten to point to your CDN URL.
 * __MaxCDN Linker Plugin__: The MaxCDN Linker plugin accesses the rules specified in the Rules Manager and dynamically rewrites the link structures on the frontend.
 See the Selective Caching section below.
+* __MaxCDN Purge on Clear Cache Plugin__: The Purge Cache plugin will send a 'purge all' request to MaxCDN when using the Clear Cache menu option in the MODX Manager.
+This plugin can be enabled or disabled via the mcdn.purge_on_clear_cache system setting.
 * __MaxCDN Manager Plugin__: The MaxCDN Manager plugin provides advanced manager integration.
 It is only applicable if you are using a MaxCDN Enterprise plan and are utilising the full-page caching implementation (covered below in the Full-Page Caching section).
 By default, this is disabled on install due to it's specific usage requirements.

 ## Pre-Requisites